 - Collect all core, contingent, and covariate methods outlined in the Lotic Field Protocol for Wadeable Systems – 1735-2 .
 These methods focus on:

-- Use electronic data capture applications (SARAH, Collector)
+- Use electronic data capture applications (Survey123, Field Maps);

 - Conduct field and post-field QAQC methods

-Lotic AIM core methods training is six days long with 4-8 hours of online pre-training exercises.
+Lotic AIM core methods training is six days long, with 4-8 hours of online pre-training exercises.
 Technicians are required to attend all six days of training, while project leads only need attend the first 3.5 days.
-Training is mandatory for technicians and optional (but strongly encouraged) for project leads.
-If you do not have an AIM crew, but want to collect data using AIM methods and have it stored in AquADat you must attend the Core Methods training and follow AIM data management practices.
+Training is mandatory for those collecting AIM data and optional (but strongly encouraged) for project leads.
+If you do not have an AIM crew, but want to collect data using AIM methods and have it stored in AquADat, you must attend the Core Methods training and follow AIM data management practices.
 Folks interested in attending a training but not involved in an AIM project are encouraged to register, but may be asked to attend a different location or attend in a future year if capacity if filled.
-For the 2020 field season the following trainings will be available:
+Capacity for 2021 trainings will be limited due to local Covid-19 guidelines issued by county health officials.

-Register for Lotic Field Methods Training: See above for 2020 registration specifics.
-For questions or concerns contact Nicole Cappuccio (firstname.lastname@example.org) and Kate Lunz (email@example.com) at the BLM National Operations Center.
+For questions or concerns contact Kate Lunz (firstname.lastname@example.org) at the BLM National Operations Center.